-5 Books You Need to Read If You Are a Writer
+5 Books That Will Make You a Better Writer

 I personally believe that you need to be an avid reader before you can become a decent writer.
 That means you have to have exposure and experience.
 As you write, you pull from the pool of resources you have.
 That includes what you have read in the past which gives you ideas on stories and wording.

 These five books I think are essential for a writer to have read.
 By having them under your belt, you’ll learn vital ways to write and make your work strong.
 You learn from the best of the best on how to write in different genres.
 How to write better dialogue, suspense scenes, and incorporating narrative dialogue are just a few things you can learn by reading these books.

 Even if you aren’t going to write mystery stories, you might be writing scenes in other genres that need a hint dropped, a little suspense, or someone acting a little off.
 You don’t have to write a murder mystery to have to use some of that genre’s elements.
 There is always something to glean from them.

 - The Lord of the Rings

 Agatha Christie is one of the most wonderful and talented mystery writers.
 She is critically acclaimed as the queen of mysteries.
 If you want to write a good mystery, it is good to look at someone who is very successful at it.
 Even if you aren’t writing a mystery story, your story could have a mysterious character, event, or object.
 You still need to know the essence to get it right.